irothenbaum/amplify-orm/README.md

 ```

 Notice the `one to many` association between employer and products is handled automatically and abstracted from the fragment definition.

+### TODO:
+- ID input types should be treated like strings
+- Output folder should be specified in the config file, not the second CLI param